 Part of an extensive project by renowned designers Stefan Sagmeister and Jessica Walsh, this website is a celebration of all things beautiful and the power beauty holds over us.
-The website lures visitors into a world of mesmerizing aesthetics, complete with information about the Beauty exhibition and book, one of the best art and design books to buy as a gift.
+The website lures visitors into a world of mesmerizing aesthetics, complete with information about the Beauty exhibition and book.

 The Beauty website employs a cohesive visual language throughout.
 Its dazzlingly ornate homepage design is filled with intricate patterns and details, which are balanced out by the minimalistic website color scheme of just black and white.
 The project’s distinct design is apparent in every detail, down to the customized mobile menu which features a bejewelled version of the hamburger icon.

 Thanks to its responsive web design, it looks great on desktop as well as mobile.

 Charcoal is an art publication dedicated to people of color.
 With its autumn-inspired color palette, this mobile website design is made up of a full-width strip layout, each strip containing either a photograph or text on a colored background.

 To make navigation effortless, there are several ways to browse the site.
 You can use the hamburger menu at the top, click on one of the call-to-action buttons throughout the website, or hit the ‘Back to Top’ button which conveniently pops up as visitors start scrolling down the page.